 • check All lectures in Milan

-• check Direct flights Milan-Beijing (17 July 2025), Shanghai-Milan (29 July 2025)
+• check Direct flight Milan-Beijing (17 July 2026) + direct flight Shanghai-Shenzhen + flights Shenzhen-Beijing, Beijing-Milan (29 July 2026)

 • check All lectures, company visits and guided tours in China